Acbarakat/CrystalVision/README.md

 # CrystalVision

-This is a machine learning project aimed at classifying Final Fantasy Trading Card Game cards based on their attributes, such as card name, element, rarity, and abilities.
+This is a machine learning project aimed at classifying Final Fantasy Trading Card Game cards based on their attributes -- such as card name, element, rarity, and abilities.
 The goal is to create a model that can accurately predict the card's unique identifier ("Code") given its features.

 ## Dataset